microsoft/vscode-node-azure-pack/ส้อม S-pegin/vscode-node-azure-pack/README.md

 Docker commands can be found in the Command Palette in the same way, by pressing `F1` and then typing in `Docker`.

-## Contributing

-Got a suggestion for the Azure Tools extension?
-Submit a new issue and a PR with an updated `package.json` and `README.md` and we'll take a look!

-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License